Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Increase (also called Progressive Enhancement)

-• Reduction of Interface components (also called Graceful Degradation).
+• Reduction of interface components (also called Graceful Degradation)

 The UI Design that your business needs!

-User Interface design principles: Interface Consistency
+User interface design principles: Interface consistency

 What is consistency?
 Why should interfaces be consistent?
 Consistency is using once-adopted solutions in an unmodified form in different contexts.
-Consistency:

-• Minimizes cognitive load.
+• Minimizing cognitive load

 • Language (names)